eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 * New Configuration Version ``v3.0`` that allow Repeater and initial peers configuration.
 * Yaml Validator only validates ``v3.0`` configurations.
-* Address support an :code:`external-port` value to set this in a listening address.
+* Address supports an :code:`external-port` value to set this in a listening address.

 Next release will include the following **major changes**: